AndrewDunham/RecipeTracker/README.md

 # RecipeTracker
-A program to store recipes, ingredient prices and time to make them
+A program to store recipes, ingredient prices and time to make them.

+TO DO:
+- Write a Python script to do the querying/searching
+- Create our own database with our **specially curated** recipes

+## How we plan to execute this:
-1. Get input from a user for how they would like to search for the recipe
+### 1. Get input from a user for the name of the recipe
-2. Search a db(json)
+### 2. Search a database (json)
-3. display output from search
+### 3. Display output from search
-4. GUI referencing part 1
+### 4. GUI referencing part 1